rethinkdb/rethinkdb-rs/3-cluster-administration/system-tables.md

 * `status`: the subfields in this field indicate whether all shards of the table are ready to accept the given type of query: `outdated_reads`, `reads` and `writes`.
 The `all_replicas_ready` field indicates whether all backfills have finished.
 * `shards`: one entry for each shard in `table_config`.
 Each shard's object has the following fields:
 	* `primary_replica`: the name of the shard's primary or `null` if one is not set.
 	* `replicas`: a list of all servers acting as a replica for that shard.
-This may include servers which are no longer configured as replicas but are still storing data.
+This may include servers which are no longer configured as replicas but are still storing data until it can be safely deleted.
 The `state` field may be one of the following:
 		* `missing`: the server is not connected to the cluster.
 		* `backfilling_data`: the server is receiving data from another server.
 		* `offloading_data`: the server is waiting for all other servers to report `ready` so it can erase its data.